Contributing

 To install the required hooks, simply run

-and you’re ready to go!
+pixi run lintand you’re ready to go!
 After installation, the task will run all linting rules via ruff.

-# install all R development dependencies
+# attempt to install non-conda R dependencies

-pixi run install-r
+pixi run install-r-extended

 # run all tests via pytest